vesan/jquery-inline-footnotes/README.md

 Works out of the box with Markdown style footnotes that many intrepreters implement (for example [Maruku](http://maruku.rubyforge.org/maruku.html#extra) and [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/#footnotes)).

 Screenshot can be seen below and you can test the [demo page](http://vesavanska.com/jquery-inline-footnotes/example.html) yourself.
+GitHub has the [code](http://github.com/vesan/jquery-inline-footnotes).

 ![Screenshot of jQuery Inline Footnotes in action](https://github.com/vesan/jquery-inline-footnotes/raw/master/screenshot.png)